 Rainwater harvesting is defined by Wikipedia as “the accumulation and deposition of rainwater for reuse on-site, rather than allowing it to run off.”
 While this definition is basic, the practice of rainwater harvesting is greatly varied from where the rainwater is collected from to how the rainwater is ultimately used.

-Rainwater can be harvested and stored for many uses including landscape irrigation, potable and nonpotable indoor use, and storm water abatement.
+Rainwater can be harvested and stored for many uses including landscape irrigation, potable and nonpotable indoor use, and stormwater management.
 Harvested rainwater can be particularly useful when no other source of water supply is available, or if the available supply is inadequate or of poor quality.